pomeslab/matplotdash/README.md

 Web dashboard for HPC job monitoring, designed for scientists.

 Within any laboratory that routinely utilizes supercomputers, it can be difficult to track the progress of compute jobs.
 In practice, multiple scientists must coordinate the usage of compute resources within an allocation of compute time and must follow their own experiments manually using tedious daily commands.
-The aim of this project is to simplify the tracking computer simulations and the usage of supercomputers using a web dashboard, providing scientists with a comprehensive picture of supercomputer usage at a glance.
+The aim of this project is to simplify the tracking computer jobs and the usage of supercomputers using a web dashboard, providing scientists with a comprehensive picture of supercomputer usage at a glance.

 Examples of beautiful web dashboards can be seen from companies like [Geckoboard](https://www.geckoboard.com/), [Chartio](https://chartio.com/), or [Ducksboard](https://ducksboard.com/).
 Open source variants of these services exist as frameworks for software development (see [Dashing.io](http://dashing.io/), [JSPlate](https://github.com/rasmusbergpalm/jslate), [Dash-Ku](https://github.com/Anephenix/dashku), [Angular Dashboard Framework](https://github.com/sdorra/angular-dashboard-framework)).
 These frameworks may or may not provide the functionality needed for this projects goals.